tkmru/linux-insides-ja/Booting/linux-bootstrap-2.md

 8. D/B flag(bit 54) - Default/Big flag represents the operand size i.e 16/32 bits.
 If it is set then 32 bit otherwise 16.

 Segment registers contain segment selectors as in real mode.
-However, in protected mode, a segment selector is handled differently.
+However, in プロテクトモード, a segment selector is handled differently.
 Each Segment Descriptor has an associated Segment Selector which is a 16-bit structure:

 ```
 15              3  2   1  0